kmsmith137/rf_pipelines/examples/example3_chime/README.md

 ```
    ./example3-gbncc.py
 ```
-This will generate a bunch of waterfall plots plus a file 'triggers.hdf5' containing coarse-grained triggers.
+This will generate a bunch of waterfall plots plus files 'triggers.hdf5' containing coarse-grained triggers.
 The trigger file can be plotted with:
 ```
    bonsai-plot-triggers.py triggers.hdf5